GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/docs/tutorial/handling-errors-when-connecting-to-services/en.md

 This error happens because, after the first error, the dynamic variable `$__externalData` will have value `null`, triggering the second error.
 This is not ideal; we'd rather be aware that some error happened and, then, skip executing the rest of the GraphQL query.

-In this recipe we will explore how to achieve this.
+In this tutorial lesson we will explore how to achieve this.

 ## Handling errors when connecting to a REST API